-Keep Your Valuables and Personal Information Safe When You Open Your Home to Potential Buyers
+Keep Your Valuables and Personal Info Safe When Potential Home Buyers Come to Check It Out

 Do you know which things you should safeguard the most when you place your home on the market and how to best do it?

-When we're selling our homes, we pay so much attention to cleaning the counters and floors, painting the walls, and baking cookies.
-If you have a good Realtor, you'll know to expect that potential buyers will be checking out much more than that!
+When we sell our homes, we pay so much attention to cleaning the counters and floors, painting the walls, and baking cookies.
+If you have a good Realtor, you'll know that potential buyers will be checking out much more than that!
 They won't just look around.
 They'll also be opening drawers and going places you wouldn't ordinarily expect.
-For this reason, it's important to take a few security precautions to make sure a nosy buyer doesn't get sticky fingers.
+So it's important to take a few security precautions to make sure a nosy buyer doesn't get sticky fingers.

 Prescription Drugs are a prime target

 When potential buyers go through your home, they really do go through it from top to bottom.
 They open drawers and cabinets to get an idea of the amount of available space and to picture how their things will fit in your space.
 But if a drawer gets opened up and there just happens to be a bottle of prescription pain killers in there, there's a good chance that at least some of them can disappear.

 Some thieves even bounce around various open houses where they can easily snag some quick prescription medications while remaining inconspicuous in the crowd.
 Drug thieves or addicts often go straight for the bathroom medicine cabinet to see what they can grab in a hurry before racing out the door.

 Whether you have an open house or if your home is shown by appointment, make sure all medications have been removed from the home or placed in a secure lock box before letting other people in.